Trump says 'Russia is not helping' with North Korea

 "The two countries that consume the most North Korean slave labor are China and Russia," she said.

+According to Abraham Denmark, the director of the Asia Program at the Woodrow Wilson International Center for Scholars and a former US Deputy Assistant Secretary of Defense for East Asia, these types of comments from the President show that Washington and Pyongyang may be on a "collision course" if both sides stick to their current positions.

+"What's needed is diplomacy, what's needed is flexibility and what's needed is a recognition that the military options come with enormous risks and potentially devastating costs," said Denmark.

-Trump also declined for the second time in as many weeks to confirm whether he has communicated with Kim Jong Un, the North Korean leader.
-He reaffirmed that he is open to sitting down with Kim, but expressed doubt that direct talks would help "solve the problem."
+Trump also declined for the second time in as many weeks to confirm whether he has communicated with Kim Jong Un during the interview.
+He reaffirmed that he is open to sitting down with Kim, but expressed doubt that direct talks would help.

+"I'd sit down, but I'm not sure that sitting down will solve the problem," Trump said.

 "I'm not sure that talks will lead to anything meaningful," he said.
 "They've talked for 25 years and they've taken advantage of our presidents, of our previous presidents."

-Trump's comments came as South Korea and North Korea have engaged in the most substantive direct talks in years, which have led to plans for the two countries to march together in the Olympics under a united flag.
+The US and its allies are concerned that the face-to-face negotiations between the two Koreas, the most substantive talks in more than two years, may be a stalling tactic for Pyongyang.

+Speaking Tuesday during a conference in Vancouver, Canada, Japanese Foreign Minister Taro Kono said Pyongyang's weapon program remained an ongoing threat.
+"I believe that North Korea wants to buy some time to continue their nuclear and missile programs."

-Trump's criticism of Russia followed a warning from Secretary of State Rex Tillerson on Tuesday that both Russia and China must tighten their enforcement of existing sanctions.
+US Secretary of State Rex Tillerson said Tuesday that it's crucial for the international community to continue its current pressure campaign against the Kim regime.
+He also said both Russia and China must tighten their enforcement of existing sanctions.

 "We cannot abide lapses or sanctions evasions.
-We will continue to call attention to and designate entities and individuals complicit in such evasive actions," Tillerson said during a conference in Vancouver, British Columbia, about confronting the North Korean threat.
+We will continue to call attention to and designate entities and individuals complicit in such evasive actions," Tillerson said in Vancouver.

-Alleged Russian oil shipments to North Korea have undermined the intended effect of UN sanctions targeting North Korean energy supplies.
-Gas prices in the country reportedly dropped in December, with academic and news reports suggesting that increased Russian exports were responsible.

-In late December, a US-led UN Security Council Resolution added the toughest restrictions on North Korea to date, banning exports of industrial equipment, machinery, transportation vehicles and industrial metals to North Korea.

-Russia has also stepped in to give North Koreans their second point of internet access to the outside world as China has helped further isolate the regime.

-Pyongyang had been reliant on China for a connection to the outside world, but in October, the North Korea monitoring project 38 North reported that Russia's state-owned company TransTeleCom had provided Kim with a new internet connection.
-The outreach happened just as the US campaign to cut North Korea's access to the rest of the world was gathering steam.
+China and Russia were not present at the meeting, which Beijing denounced as demonstrating a "Cold War mentality."

-Russian President Vladimir Putin has also offered vocal support for the North Korean regime.
+Russian President Vladimir Putin has offered vocal support for the North Korean regime and has publicly questioned the efficacy of sanctions.

 Speaking at a September forum in the Russian city of Vladivostok, Putin condemned what he called Pyongyang's "provocative" nuclear tests, but he said he understood North Korean concerns and offered a warning to Kim about what happens when leaders give up their nuclear weapons.

 North Koreans "know exactly how the situation developed in Iraq," Putin said, pointing to the US invasion of Iraq in spite of the country abandoning its nuclear weapons program.